luiul/git-basics/README.md

 # test-repo
-small repo to relearn the basic of version control
+small repo to relearn the basics of version control with git